-CFR 982.552 • Termination of assistance for a participant may include: Refusing to enter into a HAP contract or to approve a lease Terminating HAP under an outstanding HAPC Refusing to process or provide assistance under portability CFR 982.301 CFR 982.552 • The PHA must give the family a written description of: CITR 902.332 Family obligations under the program The grounds on which the PHA may terminate assistance because of family action or failure to act - PHA informal hearing procedures
+CFR 982.552 • The PHA may terminate assistance for a participant because of a family's action or failure to act as described in the regulations. • Termination of assistance for a participant may include: - Refusing to enter into a HAP contract or to approve a lease - Terminating HAP under an outstanding HAPC Refusing to process or provide assistance under portability CFR 982.301 • The PHA must give the family a written description of: CFR 982.552 - Family obligations under the program The grounds on which the PHA may terminate assistance because of family action or failure to act

+- PHA informal hearing procedures

-REQUIREMENTS TO TERMINATE ASSISTANCE CFR 982.201 CFR 5.218 CFR 5.232 • The PHA must terminate program assistance for a participant: CFR 5.514 CFR 982.552 If SSN disclosure requirements are not met If any family member fails to sign and submit required consent forms If a family member does not establish citizenship or cligible immigration status eligible immigration status If the PHA determines that a family member has knowingly permitted an individual ineligible for assistance (under Restriction on Assistance to Noncitizens Regulations) to reside in the assisted housing unit of the family member • Such "termination" shall be for a period of not less than 24 months • Does not apply if the ineligible individual was considered in calculating any prorated family assistance Notice PIH 2012-28 If the PHA discovers that a member of an assisted household who was admitted after June 25, 2001, was subject to a lifetime registered sex offender requirement. • The PHA must offer the family the opportunity to remove that individual from the household
+Section 7.1 Requirements to Terminate Assistance CFR 5.218 • The PHA must terminate program assistance: CFR 5.232 CFR 5.514 CFR 982.552 If a family was evicted from housing assisted under the program for serious violation of the lease; If SSN disclosure requirements are not met; If any family member fails to sign and submit consent forms; • This does not apply if applicants or participants or their family members revoke their consent for the PHA to access financial records unless the PHA has established a policy that revocation of consent to access financial records will result in denial or termination of assistance or admission.
+If a family member does not establish citizenship or eligible immigration status; If the PHA determines that a family member has knowingly permitted an individual ineligible for assistance (under Restriction on Assistance to Noncitizens Regulations) to reside in the assisted housing unit of the family member; • Such "termination" shall be for a period of not less than 24 months Does not apply if the ineligible individual was considered in calculating any prorated family assistance.